Rhode Island: Film and television

 Rhode Island has been the setting or the filming location of many feature films, documentaries, and television series.

 The Farrelly brothers and Seth MacFarlane depict Rhode Island in popular culture, often making comedic parodies of the state.
 MacFarlane's television series Family Guy is based in a fictional Rhode Island city named Quahog, and notable local events and celebrities are regularly lampooned.
 Peter Griffin is seen working at the Pawtucket brewery, and other state locations are mentioned.

 The 1956 film High Society (starring Bing Crosby, Grace Kelly, and Frank Sinatra) was set in Newport, Rhode Island.

 The 1974 film adaptation of The Great Gatsby was also filmed in Newport.

 The 1998 film Meet Joe Black was filmed at Aldrich Mansion in the Warwick Neck area of Warwick.

 The TV series Brotherhood is set in Rhode Island.

 The first season of the medical drama series Body of Proof was filmed entirely in Rhode Island.
 The show premiered on March 29, 2011.

 The 2007 Steve Carell and Dane Cook film Dan in Real Life was filmed in various coastal towns in the state.
 The sunset scene with the entire family on the beach takes place at Napatree Point.

 Jersey Shore star Pauly D filmed part of his spin-off The Pauly D Project in his hometown of Johnston.

 The Comedy Central cable television series Another Period is set in Newport during the Gilded Age.

+In 2025, Ocean State: Rhode Island's Wild Coast, a docuseries focusing on oceanic wildlife off Rhode Island, was released on WSBE and streamed on PBS.